 - A cry bypasses the mind and penetrates the human spirit.

-- John's voice penetrated defenses and excuses and demanded a response (Luke 3:7).
+- John's voice penetrated defences and excuses and demanded a response (Luke 3:7).
 John's cry riveted people's attention on Jesus—the Lamb of God (John 1:29,36).

 John's public ministry only lasted a short time.
 It was quickly overshadowed by the ministry of Jesus Himself.
 However Jesus' Apostles understood the huge significance of John's ministry.
 Consider the following scenario: